 - Physical access: Microsoft provides protection against unauthorized access to the physical infrastructure that hosts Microsoft 365, which ensures that attackers cannot gain access to data stored in the system by physically accessing the servers hosting it.

-In these ways, Microsoft manages some aspects of the security of Microsoft 365, as well as related issues, such as data and service availability.
+In these ways, Microsoft manages parts of Microsoft 365 security and related issues like data and service availability.

 What the User Is Responsible For